Fly-by-wire: Safety and redundancy

 While traditional mechanical or hydraulic control systems usually fail gradually, the loss of all flight control computers immediately renders the aircraft uncontrollable.
 For this reason, most fly-by-wire systems incorporate either redundant computers (triplex, quadruplex etc.), some kind of mechanical or hydraulic backup or a combination of both.
-A "mixed" control system with mechanical backup feedbacks any rudder elevation directly to the pilot and therefore makes closed loop (feedback) systems senseless.
+A "mixed" control system with mechanical backup feeds any rudder elevation directly back to the pilot and therefore makes closed loop (feedback) systems senseless.

 Aircraft systems may be quadruplexed (four independent channels) to prevent loss of signals in the case of failure of one or even two channels.
 High performance aircraft that have fly-by-wire controls (also called CCVs or Control-Configured Vehicles) may be deliberately designed to have low or even negative stability in some flight regimes – rapid-reacting CCV controls can electronically stabilize the lack of natural stability.

 Pre-flight safety checks of a fly-by-wire system are often performed using built-in test equipment (BITE).
 A number of control movement steps can be automatically performed, reducing workload of the pilot or groundcrew and speeding up flight-checks.

 Some aircraft, the Panavia Tornado for example, retain a very basic hydro-mechanical backup system for limited flight control capability on losing electrical power; in the case of the Tornado this allows rudimentary control of the stabilators only for pitch and roll axis movements.